 Make sure you explore Ukulele Boogaloo.
 If you're a beginner, downloading songs from the songbook section is a great way to experiment a bit.
 You might find a song on there you know very well—some of them are from within 12 months of their first release, it's not all old music—and be able to get some good study in playing the accompaniment.
 If you're an advanced player, the songbook is certainly a great way to get someone to accompany you when you're practicing.

 This is a great site, but you'll find that it's pretty characteristic of the ukulele world in many regards.
 There is a lot of free material to be had and a lot of people who share what they know about the instrument.
 The ukulele was once regarded—unfairly—as a simple instrument that was childishly easy to learn.
-Learning to play the ukulele well is actually not easy, but the sheer amount of resources, such as Ukulele Boogaloo, that are available to help you along the way certainly make the process as easy as it could possibly be in terms of finding good information!Return to Ukulele Resources from Ukulele Boogaloo
+Learning to play the ukulele well is actually not easy, but the sheer amount of resources that are available to help you along the way, certainly makes the process as easy as it could possibly be in terms of finding good information!Return to Ukulele Resources from Ukulele Boogaloo